jfcherng-sublime/ST-AutoSetSyntax/docs/src/advanced-topics/how-plugin-works.md

 When `SyntaxRuleCollection.test(...)` runs, syntax rules in it are tested in the order as they are defined in settings.
-If there is a syntax rule matches, the test ends and the syntax of the view are set to the one defined in the syntax rule.
+If there is a syntax rule matches, the test ends and the syntax of the view will be set to the one defined in the syntax rule.

 ## Merge Settings